 PEI license #23253 MDSE license # 200009

 In the early 1930s, Bertha Belt, a Bank Street College graduate with a commitment to young children, went door to door in Chevy Chase, Maryland, persuading her neighbors on Meadow Lane that the nursery school concept was important to a healthy early childhood.
 The "Out-of-Doors School" opened in the fall of 1933 with ten children and two teachers.
 An indoor-outdoor setting was created in the basement and backyard of Mrs. Belt's home.

 In 1954, the school moved to its present site, called "In the Woods."
 The property consists of its Arts & Crafts-style 14-room house, built in 1910, and the 2 1/2 acres of gardens, woods and yards that encircle the house.
-Each main room has its own access to the outdoor yards, where the today's students spend the vast majority of their school day.
-The school has expanded to include five preschool classes with a head teacher certified by the Maryland State Department of Education and an assistant teacher (most also certified) in each group.
+Each main room has its own access to the outdoor yards, where today's students spend the vast majority of their school day.
+Today's school has five preschool classes with teachers certified by the Maryland State Department of Education.

 A few of those original cherry blossoms - along with many other stately trees - still grace the property, providing gracious shade and beauty.
-The site has housed the Outdoor Nursery School for over 60 years now, and children continue to dig its soil, climb upon enormous tree trunks, marvel at blooming flowers and incorporate the nature of the space in their everyday play.
+The site has housed the Outdoor Nursery School for almost 70 years now, and children continue to dig its soil, climb upon enormous tree trunks, marvel at blooming flowers and incorporate the nature of the space in their everyday play, science, art, imagination, and discovery.
 They take with them the lasting legacy of preservation, curiosity, and confidence.